 CBD also is known as Cannabidiol is extracted from the Hemp Plant.
 This cannabinoid is non-psychoactive and has various medicinal properties.
-It will never make you high and helps in treating issues such as anxiety, mood swings, arthritis, depression, eczema and more.
-Other than treating these diseases CBD can also help you fight addiction to drug, alcohol, tobacco.
+It will never make you high and helps in treating issues such as anxiety, mood swings, arthritis, depression, eczema, and more.
+Other than treating these diseases CBD can also help you fight addiction to drugs, alcohol, tobacco.
 Various researches back this up.
 In this article, we will discuss how CBD for Addiction can be promising and helpful in treating your addiction.

 What is Addiction?

 Addiction is when a drug whether it is nicotine, opioids, liquor, or heroin causes physical changes in the body bringing about the need to take dynamically higher doses to get the same effect.
 Neurotransmitters in the brain are involved in the addiction process the most excitatory one being glutamate.
 The other basic ones are dopamine, serotonin, and norepinephrine.

 How does addiction start?
 The person wants emotional or physical relief.
 The medication gives the client a pleasurable effect.
 That impact might be a reduction of anxiety, pain relief, ability to focus, less sadness, or feeling “high”.